tanvir-ahmed-m4/com0com/ReadMe.txt

    The inf2cat, makecert, pvk2pfx, signtool and certmgr tools are included in the Windows Driver Kit (WDK).

+   Alternatively you can cancel Found New Hardware Wizard and install driver by update command, for example:

+      command> update

 Q. How to monitor and get the paired port settings (baud rate, byte size, parity and stop bits)?